MicrosoftDocs/cpp-docs/docs/porting/visual-cpp-porting-and-upgrading-guide.md

 - The same code can run faster due to improved compiler optimizations.

-- Modern C++ features and programming practices eliminate many common causes of bugs and is far easier to maintain that older C-style idioms.
+- Modern C++ features and programming practices eliminate many common causes of bugs and produce code that is far easier to maintain than older C-style idioms.

 - Build times are significantly faster, due to performance improvements in the compiler and linker.